-Presidents: The class president or co-presidents (up to two) represent their peers at the Rehabilitation Student Council, the Student-Faculty Liaison Committee and other events.
+President(s): The class president or co-presidents (up to two) represent their peers at the Rehabilitation Student Council, the Student-Faculty Liaison Committee and other events.
 They provide support and leadership to their classmates on all issues.
-They are also called upon to organize activities such as the peerto-peer orientation in September and to participate in various departmental events (such as the MHSc Information Session tours).
+They are also called upon to organize activities such as the peer-to-peer orientation in September and to participate in various departmental activities (such as the MHSc Information Session tours).

 The Resource Room Representatives organize incoming and outgoing resources.
-These representatives are responsible for making sure the resources and the rooms are maintained in good order and they attend a yearly meeting with a faculty member in order to discuss any issues that have arisen.
-Resource room representatives are involved in improving the sign-out procedures in order to ensure that resources don't go missing.
+These representatives are responsible for making sure the resources and the rooms are maintained in good order.
+They attend a yearly meeting with a faculty member in order to discuss any issues that have arisen.
+Resource Room representatives are involved in improving the sign-out procedures in order to ensure that resources don't go missing.
 Resource room representatives are paid a nominal amount of \$300.00 per year.

-The Floater Representative is available to help out any other representatives during busy times and during events when needed.
+The Floater Representatives help out any other representatives during busy times and during events when needed.
 If there is something that needs to be done and there is no representative for the task, the floater can take on that role.